Unsure of the difference between cash-flow and capital? Business jargon can often be complicated, especially if you’re just getting started.

 A portion of the company’s ownership divided amongst shareholders, giving the owner a proportion of the company.

 A person who is exclusively the owner of a business and solely responsible for all profits and losses of that business.
-Find out more about the Crunch accountancy service for sole traders here.
+We’ve got a whole article about what a sole trader is.
+Or you can Find out more about the Crunch accountancy service for sole traders here.

 A new business.